The Black Dog (song): Composition

-At a length of 3 minutes and 58 seconds, "The Black Dog" is post-industrial in the form of a power ballad.
+At a length of 3 minutes and 58 seconds, "The Black Dog" is a power ballad; the production incorporates post-industrial influences.
 A sparse arrangement led by bare piano accompanies the song, which begins at a slow pace and builds up for the rest of its length.
 In an Uproxx review, Josh Kurp wrote that there were influences from Phoebe Bridgers's works because of how the song intensifies towards the end.
 Varietys Chris Willman had a similar sentiment, saying that it continues to progressively elevate into an "emo climax".

 The lyrics of "The Black Dog" depict Swift's mourning of a past relationship and explores the theme that losing someone could result in the loss of a familiar location as well, which was also detailed in the fellow album track "So Long, London".
 The location in question is a bar called the Black Dog, where she and an ex-partner used to visit together.
 It opens with Swift discovering that her phone can still track the location of the ex-partner, who forgot to disable sharing it with her, and seeing him go to the bar.
 In the chorus, she visualizes him inside attracting a woman who is too young to discern one of their favorite songs by the Starting Line playing in the background.
 These thoughts cause a realization in Swift that leads to her heartbreak and being deceived.
 Affected to the point of hiring a priest to get rid of her demons, she admits that she is unable to understand how he got over her.

 At the end of the chorus, the production employs a tense shift in dynamics and crescendos when Swift sings the lyric, "Old habits die screaming", which also concludes the song altogether.
 Instruments escalate during the moment, in addition to incorporating thumping synth beats and multitracked vocal harmonies.
 Critics considered the moment explosive and identified Swift's vocals as "screeching", "seething tidily", and "sing-shout[ing]".
 Mary Sirosky, writing for Consequence, described it as rupturing with "energy, guitar, and drums" at maximum volume and then dissipating.
 Commenting on the lyric, a staff member from Slant Magazine believed that it was a twist on the phrase, "Old habits die hard", and relates to the "torture" themes of the album.
-For the Los Angeles Times Kaitlyn Huamani, the lyric implied that Swift is having a tough time moving on from the relationship.
+For the Los Angeles Timess Kaitlyn Huamani, the lyric implied that Swift is having a tough time moving on from the relationship.